seantis/seantisinvoice/README.txt

 Find more information on http://invoice.seantis.ch.

-Intructions on how to install it can be found in INSTALL.txt.
+Installing instructions can be found in INSTALL.txt.